manbir-singh/Full-Stack-Web-Dev/README.md

 # Full-Stack-Web-Dev

-A collection of some small projects and exercise in the journey of learning full stack web development!
+A collection of some small projects and exercises in this journey of learning full stack web development!